 Teaching young children about emotions and feelings helps them to navigate these strong emotions and assures them that these feelings are normal and natural.
 Teaching children coping techniques and strategies for their big emotions helps guide and support them and builds empathetic and caring kids, who turn into, empathetic and caring adults.
 Plus, it’s essential to let children know that it’s important to express their feelings and that an adult will help them sort through their emotions.

 There are so many wonderful and appropriate activities for teaching social-emotional skills such as puppets, cooperative games, books, and music.
-Reading stories together about emotions and conflict help children apply some strategies in their own friendships.
+Reading stories together about emotions and conflict helps children apply some strategies in their own friendships.
 Spending quality time together can also help to fill up their need for attention and allow children to feel loved and cared for.

 And I would be remiss if I didn’t mention that my Learn At Home Preschool Lesson Plans include two weekly social-emotional activities with each theme.